khaledk2/leb-beta/docs/installation/egp.rst

     singularity run --app cp_configure $HOME/local_enterobase_home/local_enterobase/EGP.sif

 * Then, you should download the following.
-A suggest commands to do so is 'wget':
+A suggested command to do so is 'wget':

   * usearch software.
 It will be needed to submit a free licence request, you should receive an email which contains a download link.
   * Kraken database, you can download it using this link: ftp://ftp.ccb.jhu.edu/pub/data/kraken2_dbs/minikraken2_v2_8GB_201904_UPDATE.tgz